-Closely-held businesses in the United States typically operate in non-corporate form, usually as sole proprietorships, partnerships or LLCs.
+Closely held businesses in the USA typically operate in non-corporate form, usually as sole proprietorships, partnerships or LLCs.
 Partnerships and LLCs are either treated as pass-through entities for US federal income tax purposes or are eligible to elect such treatment through the check-the-box rules.
 The income earned by a pass-through entity is not subject to tax at the entity level, but rather is allocated to the owners of the entity, who are then subject to tax on the income.
-This single level of taxation can be more favorable than the double level of taxation applicable to US corporations and their shareholders.
+This single level of taxation can be more favourable than the double level of taxation applicable to US corporations and their shareholders.
 Further, with an entity treated as a pass-through for tax purposes, any tax losses that the entity has generally pass through to the owners and may be used to offset the owner's other income, subject to certain limitations.
+In addition, there is a temporary deduction for certain income of pass-through entities, available for taxable years beginning before 1 January 2026.
+The provision allows US individuals, trusts and estates to deduct up to 20% of certain "qualified business income" earned through pass-through entities, such as partnerships and limited liability companies taxed as partnerships.
+This deduction is not available to corporate owners of pass-through entities.

 Partnerships and LLCs have other advantages over corporations unrelated to the double taxation that generally results from a corporate form of operation.
 Partnerships and LLCs (treated as pass-throughs for tax purposes) can make special allocations of income, gains, losses, deductions and credits among their owners to reflect complex economic arrangements.
-Non-tax considerations also make partnerships and LLCs desirable, such as limited liability for their owners and flexible governance arrangements, though the extent of these advantages depends on the particular laws of the state of organization.
+Non-tax considerations also make partnerships and LLCs desirable, such as limited liability for their owners and flexible governance arrangements, although the extent of these advantages depends on the particular laws of the state of the entity's organisation.

-While partnerships and LLCs are generally the preferred form of entity to operate a closely held business, a "Subchapter S Corporation" is sometimes used (albeit less frequently now that people have become more comfortable using LLCs).
-A Sub-chapter S Corporation is a hybrid between a partnership and a corporation where (i) tax is generally not imposed on the entity but instead the income and losses generally pass-through to its owners (similar to a partnership for tax purposes) and (ii) it follows certain corporate rules for distributions, redemptions and reorganizations for corporations.
-Nonetheless, for non-tax purposes, an S corporation must still observe all corporate formalities applicable under state law, and does have the liability protections normally afforded corporations.
+While partnerships and LLCs are generally the preferred form of entity to operate a closely held business, a "Sub-chapter S Corporation" is sometimes used (albeit less frequently now that people have become more comfortable using LLCs).
+A Sub-chapter S Corporation is a hybrid between a partnership and a corporation where (i) tax is generally not imposed on the entity but instead the income and losses generally pass through to its owners (similar to a partnership for tax purposes) and (ii) it follows certain corporate rules for distributions, redemptions and reorganisations for corporations.
+Nonetheless, for non-tax purposes, an S Corporation must still observe all corporate formalities applicable under state law, and does have the liability protections normally afforded corporations.